awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

-# Connecting to a DB Instance Running the Microsoft SQL Server Database Engine<a name="USER_ConnectToMicrosoftSQLServerInstance"></a>
+# Connecting to a DB instance running the Microsoft SQL Server database engine<a name="USER_ConnectToMicrosoftSQLServerInstance"></a>

 After Amazon RDS provisions your DB instance, you can use any standard SQL client application to connect to the DB instance\.
 In this topic, you connect to your DB instance by using either Microsoft SQL Server Management Studio \(SSMS\) or SQL Workbench/J\.

-For an example that walks you through the process of creating and connecting to a sample DB instance, see [Creating a Microsoft SQL Server DB Instance and Connecting to a DB Instance](CHAP_GettingStarted.CreatingConnecting.SQLServer.md)\.
+For an example that walks you through the process of creating and connecting to a sample DB instance, see [Creating a Microsoft SQL Server DB instance and connecting to a DB instance](CHAP_GettingStarted.CreatingConnecting.SQLServer.md)\.

-## Connecting to Your DB Instance with Microsoft SQL Server Management Studio<a name="USER_ConnectToMicrosoftSQLServerInstance.SSMS"></a>
+## Connecting to your DB instance with Microsoft SQL Server Management Studio<a name="USER_ConnectToMicrosoftSQLServerInstance.SSMS"></a>

 In this procedure, you connect to your sample DB instance by using Microsoft SQL Server Management Studio \(SSMS\)\.
 To download a standalone version of this utility, see [Download SQL Server Management Studio \(SSMS\)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) in the Microsoft documentation\.